Farr Out Wellness

 You may receive massage face up, face down, in a side-lying position, or seated, depending on your needs.
 There are bolsters and pillows available to prop you as needed for your comfort.

 During the course of your session you are invited to relax, focus on your breath, slow your mind, and perhaps find a meditative state.
 Most people close their eyes.
-At any time, I ask you to please verbally communicate anything relevant to the session such as: more pressure, less pressure, that's the spot, please don't massage my head/feet/glutes/___?___, have to pee, etc etc. Never be afraid to speak up!
-Especially if something hurts or you experience pain beyond your threshold, you need only say something.
-Massage should ALWAYS be within your personal boundaries.
+At any time, I ask you to please verbally communicate anything relevant to the session such as: more pressure, less pressure, that's the spot, please don't massage my head/feet/glutes/___?___, have to pee, etc etc.

 At the end of your session, we will close with 3 more deep breaths with essential oils.

 I will let you know the session has ended, usually suggest you have a stretch or drop into Child's Pose while you're still on the table, and invite you to take your time getting up.
-I will remove any bolsters, leave the room, and wait for you in the lobby with a cup of water.

 You may pay for your session with Cash or Credit.
 All Credit transaction incur an additional 3% fee.
 If you wish to tip/offer gratuity for your session, please note I cannot accept it via Credit.

 Feel free to ask any questions regarding ways to keep up the good work accomplished in our session.
-You'll be instructed to stay hydrated, especially the rest of the day to help move any toxins that were released.
+You'll be instructed to stay hydrated, especially the rest of the day to help flush any toxins that were released.
 Stretching, exercise, and good self care are always recommended.

-You can always log in to online booking @ https://pocketsuite.io/book/FarrOutWellness
+You can always login to online booking @ https://pocketsuite.io/book/FarrOutWellness

 Or you can send me a message on Facebook or via email: FarrOutWellness@gmail.com